watchmanmonitoring/customplugins/README.md

 The plugin's architect uses the exit status to the server know the severity of the report.

-Exit Statuses and the Watchman Monitoring server
+Exit Status and the Watchman Monitoring server
 --------------

 The server will act according to how a plugin reports and exits.
 The following exit statuses are used: